Maheshmali1/student_info_management/README.md

 ![fourth_page](./assets/image-3.png)

-Thank you for choosing the EStudent Information Management APIs!
+Thank you for choosing the Student Information Management APIs!
 If you have any questions or need further assistance, please don't hesitate to reach out.

 ---

 ## Author

-The Drone Management System is developed and maintained by [Mahesh Mali](https://github.com/Maheshmali1).
+The Student Information Management is developed and maintained by [Mahesh Mali](https://github.com/Maheshmali1).

 ---